Enyu/DependencyInjection/README.md

 This solution includes basic implementation of StructureMap and Ninject.

-The WebApiContrib.IoC.Ninject lib is the encapsulation for Ninject resolver.
+The WebApiContrib.IoC.Ninject and WebApiContrib.IoC.StructureMap lib is the encapsulation for structureMap/Ninject resolver.
+We can use each of them to implement DI cushily in our asp.net webapi application.

 ## Ninject: